18 DAYS ●

 Take a relaxing cruise down the Li River which runs from Guilin to Yangshuo

-Fly overnight to the cosmopolitan city of Shanghai.
-Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
+Fly overnight to the cosmopolitan city of Shanghai, also known as the ‘Paris of the East’.
+Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

 Suzhou’s centre has managed to retain a sense of quaint charm even as the city has grown up around it.
-Renowned for its gardens, visit one of the finest, the Humble Administrator’s Garden, a typical example of the Chinese appreciation of balance and harmony.
-Later cruise on the thousand-year-old Grand Canal.
+Renowned for its traditional gardens, visit the Humble Administrator’s Garden, typical of the Chinese appreciation of balance and harmony.
+Later, cruise on the thousand-year-old Grand Canal.

-Transfer to the water town of Wuzhen – a charming place of old-world timber buildings, cobbled streets and narrow waterways; it is an easy place to while away the day.
-Transfer to the city of Hangzhou.
+Travel to the water town of Wuzhen.
+A charming place of old-world timber buildings, cobbled streets and narrow waterways, it is an easy place to while away the day.
+Later, continue to the garden city of Hangzhou.

 A restful morning is spent wandering around the Temple of Inspired Seclusion, one of China’s most renowned Buddhist temples.
-Visit the former residence of Huxueyan before cruising on Hangzhou’s West Lake and admiring the gardens, pagodas and old bridges on its shores.
+Later, enjoy a cruise on Hangzhou’s West Lake, admiring the gardens, pagodas and old bridges on its shores.

-Browse the bustling local markets and visit the plantations of Meijiawu to learn the tea-making process, from bush to brew.
+Browse the bustling local markets and visit the plantations of Meijiawu to learn the teamaking process, from bush to brew.
 Enjoy a cup of organic green tea and decide which of the locally produced teas you might like to purchase.
-Fly to the attractive city of Guilin where the rest of the day will be at leisure.
+Later, fly to the beautiful city of Guilin and enjoy the rest of the day at leisure.

-Return to Guilin visiting the Reed Flute Cave to admire the colourful stalagmites and stalactites.
-Fly to Chengdu, the capital of Sichuan Province.
+Visit Reed Flute Cave to admire the colourful stalagmites and stalactites.
+Continue to the pearl factory, then fly to Chengdu, the capital of Sichuan Province.
+This evening, enjoy an optional performance of Sichuan opera for the actors’ famous ‘face-changing’.

-Travel to Leshan to visit the Grand Buddha which, at 71 metres, is the world’s largest stone-carved Buddhist monument.
-A short boat trip will give excellent views from the river.
-Returning to Chengdu, there will be a stop at riverside Huanglongxi, where cobbled streets and rickety buildings retain the charms of the Qing Dynasty.
-Sample a delicious Sichuan meal this evening.
+Travel to Leshan to visit the UNESCO-listed Grand Buddha which, at 71 metres, is the world’s largest stone-carved Buddhist monument.
+Get a bird’s eye view of the Buddha from the adjacent park, then a short boat trip will give excellent views from the river.
+Return to Chengdu and in the evening, sample a delicious Sichuanese meal.

-Take a fascinating morning visit to the Little Wild Goose Pagoda.
-Board a bullet train to Beijing, the capital of China.
+Visit the fascinating Little Wild Goose Pagoda.
+Later, fly to Beijing, the capital of China.

-Soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape, where you can watch, or participate in, a dance class.
-Heading to Beijing's symbolic hear, cross Tiananmen Square and head into the sprawling magnificence of the Forbidden City - a complex full of imperial treasures.
+Spend the morning soaking up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape.
+Here, mingle with the locals and watch or participate as they practise Tai Chi, dance or play cards.
+Next, head to Beijing’s symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City.
+Entering through the Gate of Supreme Harmony, you will find a complex full of imperial riches.
 A Chinese acrobatic show rounds off the day.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
-Taking a walk on this incredible structure is the best way to appreciate both the sheer magnificence of the wall itself and the dramatic scenery that it crosses.
-Later on you’ll visit the Jade Museum.
-Take some time in the idyllic landscapes of the Summer Palace before dining on Beijing's best known delicacy - Peking Duck.
+Taking a walk on this incredible structure is the best way to appreciate both the sheer magnificence of the wall itself and the dramatic scenery that surrounds it.
+Visit a jade factory before spending the afternoon enjoying the idyllic landscapes of the Summer Palace, wandering through traditional Chinese gardens and seeing the exquisite architecture.
+In the evening, enjoy a traditional dinner of Peking duck followed by an optional kung fu show.

 Fly to the UK, arriving home the same or following day.